 Is the subject’s date of birth (DOB) or Social Security Number (SS#) required for a writ of garnishment?

-It is not required but it can prevent it from being processed.
+It is not required but it can prevent the writ from being processed by the bank or employer.
 It can depend on how common the subjects name is.
 Some employers may not need the subjects DOB or SS#, if they have a small work force.
 If the company is larger they may need a DOB & SS to determine the correct employee.
 When garnishing a bank, it is highly recommended that a DOB and SS# are listed.
 If the bank or employer has more than one person with the same name, they will need a DOB and/or SS#.
 We can pull DOB & SS# for $30., if requested by you the client.
 If a DOB and/or SS# is not provided the bank or employer may not be able to answer the writ of garnishment and may return stating not enough info provided to do a proper search of records.
 Or they may process it just fine with out the info.
 No way to know, unless you try to contact them first.
 We charge $10 to pull DOB and $20 to pull a SS# for writ of garnishment clients.
 You will need to add that to the total when making payment if you would like us to add that info to the garnishment.

 What if I do not have a judge signed copy of my Oregon Judgment?

-You can go to the court and pay to obtain a JUDGE SIGNED copy or pay us $20 and we will obtain a copy for you.
+You can go to the court and pay to obtain a Judge signed copy or pay us $20 and we will obtain a copy for you.

 Can we garnish a bank account and the employment at the same time?